Bread crumb buried for 3,000 years alongside Egyptian’s mummy has been discovered - National Daily Press

 “We’re extremely grateful to them, and to Stephen for following in their footsteps and rediscovering their work all these years later.”

-Alongside the mummy remains, a 12,500 word fully miniaturised copy of The Times – from the Victorian era – which can only be read by extreme magnification has been discovered.
+Alongside the mummy remains, a 12,500-word fully miniaturized copy of The Times—from the Victorian era—can only be read with extreme magnification.

 A mote of dust from the 1883 Krakatoa volcanic eruption was also found.